davide-casiraghi/laravel-responsive-gallery/README.md

 ## Usage

-Then to replace all the occurrance of the accordion snippets:
+You can use the method getGallery() in the show() method of any controller.
+Passing any text as parameter you will get back the same text with all the occurrences of the gallery snippet substituted with the gallery HTML code.

 ```php
 $gallery = new ResponsiveGalleryFactory();